mydobie/featureFlags/README.md

 ## Get me started:

-If you are just getting started, perform the following tasks to ensure your environment is ready for development.
+At the root of the project run the following commands in a terminal to verify you can perform all the development tasks:

 1. Verify node is installed => `node -v`.
-Ensure that it is the version listed in the `engines` section in the `package.json` file
+Ensure that it is version listed in the `engines` section of the `package.json` file.
-1. Install dependencies => `npm run d`
+1. Install dependencies => `npm run i`
-1. Check for lint errors => `npm run lint`
+1. Verify you can check for lint errors => `npm run lint`
-1. Tun the tests => `npm run test`
+1. Verify you can run the tests => `npm run test`
-1. Find security advisories => `npm run npmAudit`
+1. Verify you can check for security advisories => `npm run npmAudit`
-1. Build production-ready package => `npm run buildPackage`
-1. Start dev server to preview the components => `npm run start` then go to [http://localhost:3000](http://localhost:3000)
+1. Start dev server to view demo files => `npm run start` then go to [http://localhost:3000](http://localhost:3000)
+1. Verify you can build the package => `npm run buildPackage`
+1. Verify you can build the demo files => `npm run build`

+---

+## Project structure

+All of the files that will be bundled into the package are located in the `src/compnent` directory.
+All other files in the `src` directory are demo pages so you can see see the feature flags in a browser during development.

+---

 ## Node

 The only requirement is that development system has Node.js installed.
 You can verify you have node installed by running `node -v` in a terminal.

-NOTE: The development tools requires Node 12 or higher.
+NOTE: The development tools require a node version listed in the `engines` section of the `package.json` file.

-If have an old version of node running, first verify if you have NVM installed by running `nvm --version` in a terminal.
+If have an different version of node running, first verify if you have NVM installed by running `nvm --version` in a terminal.
 If you do have NVM running, then see the [NVM website](https://github.com/nvm-sh/nvm) on how to install and use a new version of Node.

 If you don't have Node nor NVM installed, see the [NodeJS website](https://nodejs.org/en/) on how to install Node.

 Alternatively you can choose to develop this application inside a Docker container instead of modifying the version of node or NVM on your machine.
 See the `DOCKER_DEV_ENV/README.md` file for more information.
-This is the recommended method for development.

 ## Install dependencies

-After checking out the project, run `npm run d` in a terminal at the root of the project to install dependencies.
+After checking out the project, run `npm i` in a terminal at the root of the project to install dependencies.

 After installing dependencies, you can check to see what dependencies are out of date by running `npm outdated` in a terminal at the root of the project.